konstiaa/Product-Metrics-Analysis/README.md

 # Product-Metrics-Analysis

+**Introduction**

   The goal of this project is to analyse key product metrics in a hypothetical scenario and come up with recommendations for the Telco team.
-The company provides telecommunication services and is interested in understanding the key drivers of the business’s success.
+The company provides telecommunication services and is interested in understanding the key drivers of the business's success.
 The stakeholders are interested in the following metrics:

 **MRR (Monthly Recurring Revenue)**